 Therefore, engine designs implement cooling systems.
-The main work of a cooling system is to reduce the excess heat generated in the cylinder.
+The main work of an aircraft engine cooling system is to reduce the excess heat generated in the cylinder.
 It should not reduce the waste heat too much, as this can negatively affect the engine’s performance.
 Generally, engine cooling systems should reduce excess waste heat by about 30%.

 Small engines with relatively low power output tend to have air-cooled engines.
 These are seen in motorcycles, small tractors, scooters, and propeller aircraft.
 These engines are cheap, easy to construct, and lightweight.
 Air cooling systems work off of air velocity and surface area on heat transfer between two mediums or bodies.
 When two mediums are contact, heat is transferred from the one with high temperature to the one with low temperature.
 Therefore, in an engine, heat is first transferred from a cylinder to its walls, and then is taken away from the walls by air by means of natural convection.
 The walls of the cylinder heat the surrounding air, and the hot air rises to make space for cool air to take its place and continue the cooling process.
 To speed this process, some engines will mount a fan in the engine shaft to speed up the cooling air’s movement.
 Some engines also mount larger cooling surfaces like fins to provide more surface area and increase the rate of the cooling process.